-Athora Ireland is based in Dublin and has a branch office in Wiesbaden, Germany.
+Athora Ireland is based in Dublin.

-Athora Ireland holds 100% of shares in Athora Investments DAC ("AEI"), unconsolidated structured entity, that issues profit participating notes (PPN) to clients.
-As the holder of the shares, Athora Ireland can recall the and board management/directors of AEI, who in turn appoint an investment manager to execute the day-to-day operations and decision making subject to board of management oversight.
-This means that not all control criteria for consolidation per IFRS 10.7 are met by Athora Ireland.
-Furthermore, voting or similar rights are not considered a dominant factor in this assessment of control, given that AEI meets the definition of an unconsolidated structured entity as outlined in IFRS 12.
-B22-B24.
-Consequently, Athora Ireland is not required to consolidate AEI.
-In addition, Athora Ireland also meets the other criteria under IFRS 10.4a and is exempt from consolidation as its ultimate parent Athora Holdings Limited produces consolidated financial statements that are available for public use and comply with IFRSs.
+The Company holds 100% of shares in Athora Europe Investments DAC ("AEI"), unconsolidated structured entity, that issues profit participating notes (PPN) to clients.
+As the holder of the shares, the Company can appoint and recall the board management/directors of AEI, who in turn appoint an investment manager to execute the day-to-day operations and decision making subject to board of management oversight.
+This means that not all control criteria for consolidation per IFRS are met.
+Furthermore, voting, or similar rights are not considered a dominant factor in this assessment of control given that AEI meets the definition of unconsolidated structured entities.
+There are no assets nor liabilities recognised other than in relation to the fee of €1,000 charged to the PPN holders.
+Also, there is no current intention on the part of the Company to provide any financial or other support the unconsolidated structured entity.
+Consequently, the Company is not required to consolidate AEI.